lightsrh/ShareCount/README.md

 pip install psycopg2-binary
 ```

-You also need to create a .env file with the following content :
+You also need to create a .env file with the following content at the root of the project :
 ```bash
 SECRET_SESSION = 'thisismysecrctekeyfhrgfgrfrty84fwir767'
 NAME = 'admin'